LewLewonics/Anzu/README.md

 WIP
 -------------
-Also i'm aware mobile doesnt really work, i'll get to it... one day.
+Also i'm aware mobile doesnt really work, I don't think I'll mess with it really. :/

 There are some entries that will appear blank, this is not a problem on my end, but more so the tool you use to download the hentai.
 It's beyond my skill to fix.